GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythNotes.md

 &nbsp;

 In USA culture society, we used to say things like "Far-Out, Man!"
 But today people go into raging hate in year 2025.
 They say "WHAT THE FUCK" at you, they blow their mind on #TruthSocial messages from King Trump. **Raging Citizens**.
+Blow their top over MAGA / ICE / Musk and book quotes.

 Citizen Steely Dan
 https://www.youtube.com/watch?v=OlixjoBwIAk